brianfortin/Photoelectric_Effect_Academic_Paper/README.md

 # PH250: Photoelectric Effect Academic Paper

-This repository contains all files required to reproduce an academic paper on the photoelectric effect and the experimental determination of Planck's constant.
+This repository contains all files required to reproduce my photoelectric effect experiment, including the data I collected, steps for the analysis I performed, and the academic paper in which I determined Planck's constant.

 ## Overview